shabin5785/Webpack_Learn/README.md

 -static asset providers: Amazon s3, azure, surge, digital ocean, github -dyanmic : Amazon ELB, Amazon Ec2, digital ocean , heroku , azure

-- we can define WP config in a plugin and the app like react or angular will look for its value. like setting env to prod or dev.
+- we can define WP config or global variables in a plugin and the app like react or angular will look for its value. like setting env to prod or dev.
+The WP define plugin is used to decalre global or window scoped variables.